-Table 33b: The Department of Public Works and Infrastructure Staff Roles in Supporting Implementation ORGANISATION/ STAFF ROLE
+Table 33b: The DPWI Staff Roles in Supporting Implementation

-- , - Department of Public Wo rks and Infrastructure EPWP Unit The Unit within the Department of Public Works and Infrastructure that is responsible for the leadership and coordination of the entire EPWP - consists of sector managers supporting policy development, implementation, and performance and reporting in the 4 EPWP sectors - Infrastructure, Social sector, Environment and Culture and the Non-state sector.
-EPWP National Technical Team The team within or appointed by the Department of Public Works and Infrastructure responsible for working with public bodies to support the implementation of their EPWP infrastructure programmes/ projects EPWP M&E Unit A unit within EPWP that is responsible for managing the EPWP monitoring, reporting and evaluation framework; and specifically responsible for producing Quarterly Performance Reports for EPWP and Annual Evaluation report EPWP Training Unit This unit is dedicated to supporting implementing departments to access training for participants working in EPWP programmes/ projects.
-EPWP Enterprise Development Unit This unit provides specialist advice on enterprise development issues in EPWP programmes/ projects.
-The Department of Public Works and Infrastructure/ IDT Data Centre (some are in different provinces) The data centre established by the Department of Public Works and Infrastructure manages the EPWP reporting system and supports the loading and verification of data as well as provides systems tech support to public bodies Data Capturers Staff responsible for capturing data into the EPWP reporting system, usually allocated to support specific public bodies in terms of reporting
+ORGANISATION/ STAFF ROLE DPWI EPWP Unit The Unit within the DPWI that is responsible for the leadership and coordination of the entire EPWP - consists of sector managers supporting policy development, implementation, and performance and reporting in the 4 EPWP sectors - Infrastructure, Social sector, Environment and Culture and the Non-state sector.
+EPWP National Technical Team The team within or appointed by the DPWI responsible for working with public bodies to support the implementation of their EPWP infrastructure programmes/ projects EPWP M&E Unit A unit within EPWP that is responsible for managing the EPWP monitoring, reporting and evaluation framework; and specifically responsible for producing Quarterly Performance Reports for EPWP and Annual Evaluation report

+EPWP Training Unit This unit

+This unit is dedicated to supporting implementing departments to access training for participants working in EPWP programmes/ projects.

+EPWP Enterprise Development Unit $This \ unit\ provides\ specialist\ advice\ on\ enterprise\ development\ issues\ in\ EPWP\ programmes/projects.$

+The DPWI/IDT Data Centre (some are in different provinces) The data centre established by the DPWI manages the EPWP reporting system and supports the loading and verification of data as well as provides systems tech support to public bodies